 Maybe the time has come to question these old concepts and to redefine the borders and groupings of the academic disciplines.

 (The image is from http://commons.wikimedia.org/wiki/File:Frosterley_Marble_-_geograph.org.uk_-_1273619.jpg?uselang=de.
 It shows a polished slab of “Fosterley Marble”, a limestone containing fossils.
-This object has properties deriving from the laws of physics (which, for example determine the structure of the crystallites inside it), from geological and hydrological history (being a patch of former sea floor), from biology and the history of organisms on earth (containing fossilized imprints of former organisms whose shapes where programmed by DNA that arose in a long process of evolution) and from human culture (it is a cut and polished piece intended for use in buildings, following a tradition tracable to ancient cultures).)
+This object has properties deriving from the laws of physics (which, for example determine the structure of the crystallites inside it), from geological and hydrological history (being a patch of former sea floor that underwent changes involving heat and high pressure), from biology and the history of organisms on earth (containing fossilized imprints of former organisms whose shapes where programmed by DNA that arose in a long process of evolution) and from human culture (it is a cut and polished piece intended for use in buildings, following a tradition tracable to ancient cultures).)